evin001/listsjs/README.md

-Application based on TypeScript for storing lists in the social network vk
+Application written on **TypeScript** and use **clean architecture** in free interpretation for storing lists in the social network vk